 Long Day Care Priority of Access

-For Education and Care Programs at the Foster Centre (i.e excluding the 4 year old Kindergarten program) the following priorities of access apply in accordance with Family Assistance Law:
+The long day care programs at the Foster Centre apply the following priority of access in accordance with Family Assistance Law:

 - First Priority: a child at risk of serious abuse or neglect